Skip to main content

 Failure Transitions

-Critical: AI Task Node Failure PathsAll AI Task nodes must have a connection to an Output node via a failure path.
+Critical: Agent Node Failure PathsAll Agent nodes must have a connection to an Output node via a failure path.
 This is essential for proper error handling and workflow completion.

-• Every AI Task node should have at least one transition (typically an AI Transition) that connects to an Output node configured for failure scenarios
+• Every Agent node should have at least one transition (typically an AI Transition) that connects to an Output node configured for failure scenarios

 • Without a failure path, your workflow may not properly handle errors, unexpected conditions, or edge cases